Imperialism: Japan

 For over 200 years, Japan maintained a feudal society during a period of relative isolation from the rest of the world.
 However, in the 1850s, military pressure from the United States and other world powers coerced Japan to open itself to the global market, resulting in an end to the country's isolation.
 A period of conflicts and political revolutions followed due to socioeconomic uncertainty, ending in 1868 with the reunification of political power under the Japanese Emperor during the Meiji Restoration.
 This sparked a period of rapid industrialization driven in part by a Japanese desire for self-sufficiency.
 By the early 1900s, Japan was a naval power that could hold its own against an established European power as it defeated Russia.

 Despite its rising population and increasingly industrialized economy, Japan lacked significant natural resources.
 As a result, the country turned to imperialism and expansionism in part as a means of compensating for these shortcomings, adopting the national motto "Fukoku kyōhei" (富國強兵, "Enrich the state, strengthen the military").

 And Japan was eager to take every opportunity.
 In 1869 they took advantage of the defeat of the rebels of the Republic of Ezo to formally incorporate the island of Hokkaido into the Japanese Empire.
 For centuries, Japan viewed the Ryukyu Islands as one of its provinces.
 In 1871 the Mudan incident happened: Taiwanese aborigines murdered 54 Ryūkyūan sailors that became shipwrecked.
 At that time the Ryukyu Islands were claimed by both Qing China and Japan, and the Japanese interpreted the incident as an attack on their citizens.
 They took steps to bring the islands in their jurisdiction: in 1872 the Japanese Ryukyu Domain was declared, and in 1874 a retaliatory incursion to Taiwan was sent, which was a success.
 The success of this expedition emboldened the Japanese: not even the Americans could defeat the Taiwanese in the Formosa Expedition of 1867.
-Very few gave it much thought at the time, but this was the first move in the Japanese expansionism series.
+Few gave it much thought at the time, but this was the first move in the Japanese expansionism series.
 Japan occupied Taiwan for the rest of 1874 and then left owing to Chinese pressures, but in 1879 it finally annexed the Ryukyu Islands.
 In 1875 Qing China sent a 300-men force to subdue the Taiwanese, but unlike the Japanese the Chinese were routed, ambushed and 250 of their men were killed; the failure of this expedition exposed once more the failure of Qing China to exert effective control in Taiwan, and acted as another incentive for the Japanese to annex Taiwan.
 Eventually, the spoils for winning the First Sino-Japanese War in 1894 included Taiwan.